miguel91it/backend-challenge/README.md

 ![Architecture](./architecture.png)

 1. A simulated device that sends data every X seconds and after each interval, the simulation should increment the internal timestamp by one hour.
+This way we can easily simulate a device sending data throughout the day.

 ```
 # Examples of running some devices with a device ID and passing parameters for interval and api